Keiwen/Cacofony/Resources/doc/EasyAdmin.md

                 fields: ['name', {property: products, template: '@KeiwenCacofony/admin/field_association_focus.html.twig'}]
 ```

-Focused list is using the `@KeiwenCacofony/admin/focus.html.twig` template.
+Focused list is based on list configuration, and it uses
+the `@KeiwenCacofony/admin/focus.html.twig` template.
+This template display the 'parent' name, using __toString method of the
+entity if exists, or just the id.

 ### Samples
 ![Parent list](https://raw.githubusercontent.com/Keiwen/Cacofony/master/Resources/doc/screenshots/easyadmin_focus_parentlist.png)